wp-plugins/fancybox-for-wordpress/readme.txt

 Tags: fancybox, lightbox, jquery, image, gallery Requires at least: 2.7
 Tested up to: 2.7.1
-Stable tag: 1.3
+Stable tag: 2.0

 Seamlessly integrates FancyBox into your blog: Upload, activate, and you're done.
 No further configuration needed.
+However, you can customize it from the Options Page if you like... :)

 == Description ==

-Seamlessly integrates [FancyBox](http://fancy.klade.lv/) into your blog: Upload, activate and you're done.
+Seamlessly integrates FancyBox into your blog: Upload, activate, and you're done.
 No further configuration needed.
+However, you can customize it from the Options Page if you like... :)

 All images on the page will be considered part of a gallery, allowing you and your visitors to navigate through them with the [FancyBox](http://fancy.klade.lv/) interface.